The Legendary Trans-Siberian: Naadam

 09/07/2020 Arrive Ulaan Baatar – Hustai National Park (D)

 This morning we travel through the rolling grassy steppes, which stretch 1,000 km north to south and 2,500 km east to west.
 Yaks, camels and Mongolian horses dot the austere landscape.
 The few towns and gers to be seen are testimony to man’s ability to survive in, and adapt to, almost any environment.

-On our arrival in Ulaan Baatar we drive 55km west to our delightful ger camp in the serene countryside at Hustai National Park.
+On our arrival in Ulaan Baatar we drive 55km west of the city to our delightful ger camp in the serene countryside of Hustai National Park.

 Hustai National Park

 10/07/2020 Mongolian Nomadic Camp – Ulaan Baatar (BLD)